telluslabs/we-are-now-indigo/README.md

-# we-are-now-indigo
+# TellusLabs has joined the Indigo Agriculture team!

-TellusLabs is now Indigo Agriculture's GeoInnovation team
+The TellusLabs team has joined Indigo Agriculture as the new GeoInnovation team.
+[Learn more here](http://bit.ly/atlas-insights-support).